-ne Pwc Professiona a otionships At each level and dimension of the PwC Professional, expectations on ethical behaviour are defined.
-Whole leadership Global acumen Tec cap The most innovative solutions come from working together with colleagues and clients.
+At each level and dimension of the PwC Professional, expectations on ethical behaviour are defined.

+The most innovative solutions come from working together with colleagues and clients.
 Effective collaboration enables innovation.

 Build trust in our communities

 We further our contribution to society by using our skills and experience to help solve important problems, including those related to ethics, integrity, and trust-issues central to fostering a sustainable and inclusive global economy.